JS-DevTools/npm-publish/README.md

   --version, -v       Print the version number

   --help, -h          Show help

-  --dry-run           Don't actually publish to NPM, but report what would have
-                      been published

 package_path          The absolute or relative path of the NPM package to publish.
                       Can be a directory path, or the path of a package.json file.